mikes222/mapsforge_flutter/mapsforge_flutter/README.md

     # git:
   #  url: https://github.com/mikes222/mapsforge_flutter
 ```

+Note: For development purposes consider to include the github repository directly.

 include a list of all used assets in your ``pubspec.yaml`` (see pubspec file from example project)